 - Freedom House provides a strong benefits package, including a 403(b)-retirement account, commuter benefits, flexible hours, floating holidays, high employer contributions to medical, dental, and vision premiums, basic and voluntary life and AD&D insurance, short- and long-term disability, flexible spending account, and more.

 - Salaries are commensurate with experience and based on pay grades that prioritize equity across the organization.
-Salary range for this role is $115,000 to $125,000 annualized, dependent upon experience.
+The salary range for this role is $90,000 to $110,000 annualized, dependent upon experience.

 - Candidates must possess authorization to work in the United States independent from Freedom House sponsorship.